 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as eNotify (email and phone calls), News You Choose e-mails, Twitter, Facebook, Instagram, Remind and Woodlawn's website.
+- Use multiple methods of communication to families such as eNotify (email and phone calls), News You Choose e-mails, Twitter, Facebook, Instagram, Remind, Wednesday folder flyers, Schoology and Woodlawn's website.

-- Encourage all caregivers to attend an annual meeting during our Parent Orientation night, September 1, 2020, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend an annual meeting during our open houses on August 19 and 20, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

-- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent conferences, presentations at PTA meetings and virtual Parent Coffees.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as parent conferences, presentations at PTA meetings and Parent Chats.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by relaying information about performance on assignments and specific information in the form of a narrative.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as ParentVue, Google Classroom, e-mails, use of the Remind app and phone calls.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as ParentVue, Wednesday folders, e-mails, Remind, Schoology and phone calls.

-- Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.
+- Provide ongoing feedback on student progress through interim reports and quarterly progress reports that show specific areas of proficiency and areas for continued growth.

 - Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.